eutwt/versus/README.md

 ## Overview

 versus is a package for comparing two data frames.
 All output is provided as a data frame or list of data frames.
-By default, comparisons are done using {duckplyr} for speed.

 ## Installation